Hong Kong cleans up greasy beaches after palm oil spill

 He added that there was often rubbish on the beach, often left by visitors.

 “I live here now, I have to put up with it.
-I don’t like it,” said Simon, who is an airport worker originally from Hawaii.
+I don't like it,” said Simon, an airport worker originally from Hawaii.

 Beach announcements told determined swimmers at the closed beaches to get out of the water today.